orbingol/NURBS-Python/docs/knot_refinement.rst

 Knot Refinement
 ^^^^^^^^^^^^^^^

+.. versionadded:: 5.1

-Knot refinement is simply the operation of *inserting multiple different knots at the same time*.
-NURBS-Python (geomdl) supports knot refinement operation for curves, surfaces and volumes via :func:`.operations.refine_knotvector` function.
+Knot refinement is simply the operation of *inserting multiple knots at the same time*.
+NURBS-Python (geomdl) supports knot refinement operation for the curves, surfaces and volumes via :func:`.operations.refine_knotvector` function.

 One of the interesting features of the :func:`.operations.refine_knotvector` function is the controlling of **knot refinement density**.
 It can increase the number of knots to be inserted in a knot vector.
 Therefore, it